maudnals/articles/privacy.md

 * Identity is the new Money book
 * DID recommendations
 * Right to access vs identity - Snowden

+## GDPR and the california consumer protection act go in the same direction
+Anything that can link to you is considered personal; data.

 # Privacy as Trust